Nestle Digital Marketing & Social Media Strategy: Case Study

 Conclusion

 Nestle India’s campaigns have always been short, sweet, and easy to relate to.
-The company has always relied on organic growth and does not run paid promotions on social media or Google or any other digital platforms.

 So far, Nestle’s digital marketing campaigns have been very successful.
 However, it should continue to work towards unleashing its creativity to its full potential to remain connected with its customers.